 The Camden Coalition of Healthcare Providers is a multidisciplinary, community-based nonprofit working to improve care for people with complex health and social needs in the city of Camden, New Jersey, and across the country.
 We develop and test care management models and redesign systems in partnership with consumers, community members, health systems, community-based organizations, government agencies, payers, and more, with the goal of achieving person-centered, equitable care.

 As one of New Jersey’s four Regional Health Hubs, we work with regional partners, New Jersey’s Medicaid office, and other state agencies to expand data sharing and collaboration between organizations so that patients across South Jersey experience seamless, whole-person care.

 Our mission and vision

-The Camden Coalition’s mission is to spark a field and movement that unites communities of caregivers in Camden and across the nation to improve the well-being of individuals with complex health and social needs.
-Our vision is a transformed healthcare system that ensures every individual receives whole-person care rooted in authentic healing relationships.
+The Camden Coalition’s mission is to improve the health and well-being of people with complex needs by demonstrating and advancing equitable ecosystems of care.
+Our vision is transformed health and social systems that ensure every individual receives person-centered care rooted in authentic healing relationships.

 By implementing person-centered programs and piloting new models that address chronic illness and social barriers to health and well-being, we work to deliver better care to those negatively affected by social determinants of health.
 Supported by a robust data infrastructure, cross-sector convening, and shared learning, our community-based programs address the complex health and social needs of the most vulnerable individuals in Camden and South Jersey.